MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 ## Dockerfile

 Through the last exercise, a container was manually created, modified, and then captured into a new container image.
-Docker includes a method for automating this process, using what is called a dockerfile.
+Docker includes a method for automating this process using what is called a dockerfile.
 This exercise will have identical results as the last, however this time the process will be completely automated.

 ### Create IIS Image